mleglise/scratch_config_reader/README.md

 ## Known Limitations

-* cannot parse Integers or Floats that contain commas
+* Cannot parse Integers or Floats that contain commas.
-* values '0' or '1' will be interpreted as Integers, not true/false
+* Values '0' or '1' will be interpreted as Integers, not true/false.
+* Keys are stored as strings, although ideally they should be symbols.